 - 6 contact hours/6 CEUs awarded

 - Sponsor-Product Presentation

-Attendees can receive 6 hours of continuing education credit from the following organizations:
+Upon completion, attendees will receive 6 hours of continuing education credit from the following organizations:

-- Texas Woman’s University’s Dental Hygiene Program, Accredited by the Commission on Dental Accreditation - 6 CEUs
+- Texas Woman’s University’s Dental Hygiene Program, accredited by the Commission on Dental Accreditation - 6 CEUs

 About Nancy Glick, PhD

 Nancy Glick, PhD, Professor Emerita at TWU, served as a member of the Dental Hygiene faculty from 1972-2004 and as department chair from 1982-1997 and in 2005-2006.
 She earned a PhD from the University of North Texas, an MS from TWU and a DH certificate and a BA from the University of Iowa.
 Glick served in various professional appointments including as test constructor for the American Dental Association National Dental Hygiene Board, Secretary of the Texas Dental Hygiene Directors’ Association, Dental Hygiene Consultant to the South Dakota State Board of Dental Examiners, Secretary of the South Dakota Dental Hygiene Association and Secretary of the Iowa Dental Hygienists’ Association.
 She is a member of the Sigma Phi Alpha Dental Hygiene Honor Society, serving as secretary of the TWU chapter from 1978-2004, and to the Honor Society of Phi Kappa Phi.
 She also is a Phi Beta Kappa member at the University of Iowa.